lbod/delitetutorial/tutorials/beginner.md

 ###Registering

 `<my-first-element/>` doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
-This is analogous to the HTML specification for registering cutsom elements i.e. `document.registerElement('my-first-element');`
+This is analogous to the HTML specification for registering custom elements i.e. `document.registerElement('my-first-element');`

-If we look at the custom element class `./MyFirstElement.js` we see we register the custom element tag via:
+If we look at the custom element module `./MyFirstElement.js` we see we register the custom element tag via:

     return register("my-first-element", [HTMLElement, Widget, Invalidating], { .....
 This is an important concept which sometimes isn't clear at a first glance.
-You can add any non-standard tag to an HTML page and the HTML parser will not complain, this is because these elements will be defined as an [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).
+You can add any non-standard tag to an HTML page and the HTML parser will not complain, this is because these elements will be defined as a native [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).
 To create a custom element it must be **upgraded** first, this is what `delite/register` does. `delite/register` supports browsers who natively support `document.registerElement` and those who don't.

-The registration process above using `delite/register`, creates a custom element by registering the tag name `my-first-element` as the first argument and then inheriting (prototyping) the `HTMLElement` (as well as `"delite/Widget"` and `"decor/Invalidating"`).
+The registration process above using `delite/register`, creates a custom element by registering the tag name `"my-first-element"` as the first argument and then inheriting (prototyping) the `HTMLElement` native element (as well as `"delite/Widget"` and `"decor/Invalidating"`modules).

 Elements which inherit from `HTMLElement` using [valid custom element names](http://www.w3.org/TR/2013/WD-custom-elements-20130514/#dfn-custom-element-name) are custom elements.